 You can now use your Canadian Dental Care Plan (CDCP)

-Come have your dental care needs look after and get helped with the CDCP when you see our dentists at Academy Dental in Downtown Edmonton.
+Come have your dental care needs looked after with the help of CDCP.
+When you visit our dentists at Academy Dental in Downtown Edmonton.

 Call 780-423-1869 and contact us!